jj5/kickass-crypto/README.md

 ## Naming and specifying secret things

 The preferred and supported way to nominate secrets in config files is as constants using the PHP define() function.
-The problem with using class fields or global variables is that the values can fairly easily leak into debug and logging code, this is less likely (though still possible) for constants.
+The problem with using class/instance fields or global variables is that the values can fairly easily leak into debug and logging code, this is less likely (though still possible) for constants.
 Similarly if you need to cache global/static data (such as read from the config file) the best way to do that is with a static variable in a function, if possible, as using instance fields, class fields, or globals can more easily lead to secret leakage.

 The safest way to define a constant in PHP is to check that it's not already defined first, because attempting to define an already defined constant will result in error.
 If you find an